 Radioactive iodine therapy is a type of internal radiotherapy treatment for thyroid cancer.
+It can also help to diagnose and treat some cancers and other conditions.
+Read about how it works and radiation safety.

-What radioactive iodine is
+What is radioactive iodine?

 This is known as targeted radiotherapy because the treatment goes straight to the cancer and has very little effect on healthy cells in the body.